All Episodes

 Who said it goes, how does the felonies work in constitutional carry states?

-Oh, you can't have a gun.
+All right, you can't have a gun.

-If if you're a convicted felon, guys, you are considered a prohibited person, even if you didn't do jail time.
+If you're a convicted felon, guys, you are considered a prohibited person, even if you didn't do jail time.

-If you've been convicted of any crime that carries a penalty of more than uh 365 days, which is officially a felony, you cannot carry a firearm.
+If you've been convicted of any crime that carries a penalty of more than 365 days, which is officially a felony, you cannot carry a firearm.

 Okay.

-I recently watched uh Breonna Taylor's breakdown.
+I recently watched Breonna Taylor's breakdown.

-Hands down the best breakdown on that case.
+Hands down, the best breakdown on that case.

 No one wanted to talk about, especially mainstream media.

-Oh yeah, bro.
+Oh, yeah, bro.

 That was a damn good episode.